Middleware In Action Session

 Schedule: Wednesday November 23, 2011, 01:00 to 04:00pm.

 Room: Main Amphitheater.

 Description:This session will include presentations based on OW2 projects.
 It can be given by one project or jointly by two projects, showing the interaction between projects.
-Presentation of the Middlewre in Action session include not only technical explanations, but also project demonstrations and feedback from end-users.
+The presentations given in this session include not only technical explanations, but also project demonstrations and feedback from end-users.